Click to Login or Sign Up

 By Kelly Boggs, special to the Baptist Message

-DALLAS (LBM) — “A Charlie Brown Christmas,” the beloved animated television program, turns sixty this year.
-It is hard to imagine that it almost did not air.
+DALLAS (LBM) — “A Charlie Brown Christmas,” the beloved animated television program, turns sixty this year, and it is hard to imagine that it almost did not air.

 Despite network executives’ concerns, “A Charlie Brown Christmas” made its television debut on Thursday, Dec.
 9, 1965.
 The result: More than 15 million homes tuned in and it captured nearly half of the possible audience.
-The week it aired, the show was No. 2 in the ratings (behind the long-running western, “Bonanza”), and it went on to win critical acclaim as well as an Emmy Award for outstanding children’s program and a Peabody Award for excellence in programming.
+Indeed, the week it aired, the show was No. 2 in the ratings (behind the long-running western, “Bonanza”), and it went on to win critical acclaim (an Emmy Award for outstanding children’s program and a Peabody Award for excellence in programming).

-CBS executives were stunned about the program’s success.
-Lee Mendelson, executive producer of “A Charlie Brown Christmas,” once told USA Today, “When I started reading the reviews, I was shocked….
+CBS broadcast chiefs were stunned about the program’s success.
+In fact, Lee Mendelson, executive producer of “A Charlie Brown Christmas,” once told USA Today, “When I started reading the reviews, I was shocked….
 They actually liked it.”

 This year marks the 60th anniversary of “A Charlie Brown Christmas” that features the Peanuts characters created by Charles Schultz.
 The storyline decries the crass commercialization that characterizes too much of American Christmas and extols the real “reason for the season” — and after six decades it continues to be popular.

-Linus’ quotation stands in stark contrast to a popular culture that does its best to ignore the Guest of Honor during His own celebration.
-The message of “A Charlie Brown Christmas” is the supernatural reality that God sent His only begotten Son into the world so the world might through Him be saved.
+Linus’s response stands in stark contrast to a popular culture that does its best to ignore the Guest of Honor during His own celebration.
+Moreover, Linus’s words ensure that the message of “A Charlie Brown Christmas” is the supernatural reality that God sent His only begotten Son into the world so the world might through Him be saved.

 Merry Christmas, Charlie Brown!